zammad/zammad-org/src/sr/documentation/use/basics/zammad-ui.md

 The navigation sidebar is your central place to access all main parts of Zammad.
 You might not see all of them because some depend on the configuration of your Zammad.
 The navigation sidebar is always visible.
-That means if you don’t know where you are, you can always go back to the dashboard, your overviews or an opened ticket, for example.
+That means if you don't know where you are, you can always go back to the dashboard, your overviews or an opened ticket, for example.

-Search and Notfication Area
+Search and Notification Area
 : Includes the search where you can search for users, organizations, tickets and basically every in Zammad available information.
 Next to the search you can find the Zammad logo.
 In case there is a notification, it shows you a badge with a count about how many notifications you got.